lakotamm/Macbook_Pro_Early_2015_A1502_Linux_Fedora/README.md

 ### Service for disabling USB and Lid as wake up calls
 [suspend-fix.service](suspend-fix.service)

 By default, laptop will not be able to enter deep sleep, if the laptop goes to sleep with lid open.
+Disable Lid switch as a wake up call

 - LID0 - ACPI call for lid
-- XHC1 - ACPI call for USB (such as keyboard).

 Place it into: `/etc/systemd/system/suspend-fix.service`